 When you create a new scenario, you see the Wizard as before.

 It is still targeted for novice users, thus containing a lot of explanations and suggestions.
-However in this version, they have removed strange and misleading choice between different test types.
+However in this version, they have removed strange and misleading choices between different test types.

 This page now lets you select the load type directly.
 The choice is limited to three options as before.
 Subsequent Wizard pages are generally unchanged.

-The first significant difference from the earlier versions comes to play when you try recording a profile.
+The first significant difference from the earlier versions comes when you try recording a profile to play.
 After you click the “Rec” button on the toolbar, WAPT Pro enters the recording mode, which is completely different in the new version.

 All HTTP requests intercepted by the recorder appear in the left view under the “Recorder” folder.
-They are not directly recorded to the profile as before.
+They are not directly recorded on your profile as before.
 All requests, including “page elements” appear there in the raw format.

-So if you select a request, you will see only its headers in the right view.
-This is probably done to create a better visibility of the recording process in general.
+So if you select a request, you will only see its headers in the right view.
+This is probably done to create better visibility of the recording process in general.

 You cannot edit anything in the properties until you finish recording, but you can insert bookmarks to highlight the profile structure and mark logically complete parts.
 When you click the “Stop Rec” button, WAPT Pro processes the recorded content and converts it to the usual profile, pretty much like it did before.

 With WAPT Pro 4.0, SoftLogica has finally managed to create a 64-bit version for the workplace component.
-I remember that several years ago they added an option to use a 64-bit load agents for large tests.
-The workplace has remained 32 bit in all versions until now.
+I remember that several years ago they added an option to use a 64-bit load agent for large tests.
+The workplace has so far remained 32 bit in all versions.

-Now this problem is resolved completely and what is quite remarkable, this is done at no additional cost.
-If you have a WAPT Pro license, you can choose to install either 32 bit or 64-bit version.
-The 64-bit load agent (called x64 Load Engine) still remains a separately paid extension, though.
+Now this problem is resolved completely and what is quite remarkable is that this is done at no additional cost.
+If you have a WAPT Pro licence, you can choose to install either the 32 bit or 64-bit version.
+The 64-bit load agent (called x64 Load Engine) still remains a separately paid extension.

 The new version is probably more applicable for large and complex tests in other respects as well.
-All GUI elements work visually faster even when you have thousands of items in the views.
+All GUI elements work visually faster even when you have thousands of items in view.
 And this is not the only improvement in usability.
 In all previous versions, you were limited to only one workplace window on your system.
 This was inconvenient, because if you ran a long test, you could not do anything in parallel.
 Now this limitation is gone.
-You still can use only one window at a time for running tests and one for recording.
-However you can open as many windows as you want to browse and compare test results, work with profiles and logs, etc.
+You can still use only one window at a time to run tests and one for recording.
+However, you can open as many windows as you want to browse and compare test results, work with profiles and logs, etc.

 One of the new features that I do not fully understand is the “performance degradation” metric.
 You need to set so-called “baseline time” for each request and WAPT will calculate the difference from that baseline time in the test.